The-Perceptual-Research-Consortium/neuroweaver-parst/reality_hacking.md

 **Confidential Working Document**
 *For Internal Operator Use Only*

 **NOTICE**: The following frameworks, principles, and protocols represent the current state of active research and application within the Perceptual Research Consortium (PRC).
-Developed in part under the supervision of our sponsors *The Möbius Group*, these materials embody the practical findings, first-principles engineering, and strategic mischief that define our daily reality-hacking operations.
+Developed in part under the supervision of our sponsors *TPR*, these materials embody the practical findings, first-principles engineering, and strategic mischief that define our daily reality-hacking operations.

 This document is subject to ongoing evolution and revision as field Operators, including [name_redacted] and [name_redacted], push the edges of consciousness research in real-time experiments.
 Treat it as the living, experimental lab notes of the PRC—not a finalized doctrine.